olliewet/DestinyPowerGuide/README.md

 - Add to Preparation Section
 - Create Home Logo

+Next Update
+- New Revamp of the Current UI
+- New Home Screen
+- New Section for Selecting Desired Feature
+- Built in Guide/Help

-To Do List
+Bug Fix List
 - Each Activicty as a checkbox, user can only check the same activity once, this can be used to keep a reminder of what activitys are left to complete and how long it will take   to complete the chosen activitys
-- Update Main UI Page

 Future Updates
 - Incorporate Bungie API
 - Create a website using the Bungie API and to include all the current features but uses the gear of the current character
 - Stunning UI